 Planning AIP Meals?

 We are really missing our Korean food these days.
-Since I have not attempted any nightshade reintroductions, kimchi and all spicy food has been off the table.
+Since I have not attempted any nightshade reintroductions, kimchi and all spicy food have been off the table.
 This one-pan Asian-esque meal was a nice stand-in.
 There are lots of different textures, and a good depth of flavor, which can sometimes be lacking in an AIP dish.

 Not on the AIP diet?
 This recipe has accommodations for AIP, and it is written to for the standard gluten-free diet to enjoy!

-Olives are well loved by all in my family.
+Olives are well-loved by all in my family.
 Not only are they delicious but they fill that oh-so-necessary fat requirement!
 Artichokes, olives, and capers blend nicely with the chicken and provide a super savory meal for dinner!
 I also love that this meal is a different set of flavors than we typically eat.
 The Mediterranean foods are a welcome change in our food rotation.

 As written, this meal is not AIP approved because it uses bratwurst.
 The dinner is so simple and satisfying though, I had to include it!
 Swap out the bratwurst for kielbasa, and this meal is AIP friendly!
 Put your veggies on a pan and bake for 20 minutes then add the meat and bake for 20-25 more.
 Could it be any more simple?